Herznach: Religion

-From the 2000 census, 620 or 58.5% were Roman Catholic, while 328 or 31.0% belonged to the Swiss Reformed Church.
+According to the 2000 census, 620 or 58.5% were Roman Catholic, while 328 or 31.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 6 individuals (or about 0.57% of the population) who belonged to the Christian Catholic faith.

 Education

 In Herznach about 86.9% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 112 students attending primary school in the municipality.